Vein Treatment with Sclerotherapy

 In some cases sclerotherapy may be combined with other vein treatments, such as ambulatory phlebectomy or endovenous laser treatment in order to more completely address the patient’s vein condition.

 Typically, between two and five treatments are required to obtain the desired results, depending on the number of spider veins and how responsive they are.
 Treatments are performed approximately four weeks apart.
 Following the treatments, the veins seal shut and gradually dissolve.

 - Treatments are done in the office in about 20-30 minutes.

 - After a procedure is completed, we ask you to walk on our treadmill for 15 minutes.

 - We recommend aerobic activity, such as walking or biking, for 30 minutes or more per day for a week.

 - A compression stocking should be worn for three to seven days, depending on what type of veins are treated.

 - Finally, avoid hot baths, heavy lifting and long travel for a week.
 Patients may resume any other normal daily activities.

 Sclerotherapy is used to treat spider, reticular and varicose veins, and may be combined with other techniques in some patients.
 Dr. Zimmet evaluates each individual patient to determine what treatment fits best.

-To learn more about sclerotherapy for spider veins, Austin Dermatologist Dr. Zimmet would be happy to answer your questions.
-Contact us today to schedule your consultation.
+To learn more about sclerotherapy, Dr. Zimmet would be happy to answer your questions.
+Call us today at (512) 485-7700 to set up your consultation.